 However, if you are visiting places inland, even the popular tourist spot of Cappadocia or more unvisited places like Adana or Uzungol in Trabzon, you will want to dress more conservatively and basically follow this guide on how to dress in Istanbul so you suit the dress code there too.

-I hope this has helped you work out what to wear in Istanbul and how to dress in Istanbul as a woman!
+I hope this has helped you determine what to wear in Istanbul and how to dress in Istanbul as a woman!

 - More of my Istanbul and Turkey posts: